 Any proof of debt such as invoices, emails, letters or other documents relating to the debt should be copied and attached to the Letter of Demand.

 - Claim amount limitations (i.e. minimum and maximum dollar amounts), and

 - Time restriction limitations for claiming your debt.

 It is very important to date your Letter of Demand so the debtor knows exactly the deadline to contact you and pay.
 Writing a Demand letter should be straightforward and clear.
 Do not make any allegations or arguments in the letter.
 Simply state the debt, when it was incurred, what it was for, confirm it still has not been paid and the number of letters you have previously sent.

 How long should I wait for final payment?

-Generally you should send two or three letters before beginning court action and provide 7-14 business days to pay the debt, which shows the court you have tried to be reasonable.
+Generally you should send two or three letters before beginning court action and provide 7-21 business days to pay the debt, which shows the court you have tried to be reasonable.
 If the debt is substantially overdue, two Letters of Demand should be sufficient notice to repay, but you may wish to consider providing a longer period of time to pay.
-In the event you only intend to send one Letter of Demand or if it is your final Letter of Demand, you should consider providing 21 days for the debtor to pay.
+In the event you only intend to send one letter or if it is your final Letter of Demand, you should consider providing 21 days for the debtor to pay.